 \section{Abstract}

-We introduce a particle model, that we call the {\textit{golf model}}.
+We introduce a particle model, which we call the {\textit{golf model}}.
 Initially, on a graph $G$, balls and holes are placed at random on some distinct vertices.
-Balls then move one by one, doing a random walk on $G$, starting from their initial vertex and stopping at the first empty hole they encounter, filling it.
-On finite graphs, under reasonable assumptions (if there are more holes than balls, and if the Markov chain characterizing the random walks is irreducible) a final configuration is reached almost surely.
-In the paper, we are mainly interested in $\TL$, the set of remaining holes.
-We give the distribution of $\Holeset^1$ on $\znz$, and describe a phase transition on the largest distance between two consecutive holes when the number of remaining holes has order $\sqrt{n}$.
-We show that the model on $\Z$ is well-defined when every vertex contains either a ball with probability $\db$, a hole with probability $\dt$, or nothing, independently from the other vertices, as long as $\db \leq \dt$, and we describe the law of $\TL$ in this case.
+The balls then move one by one, doing a random walk on $G$, starting from their initial vertex and stopping at the first empty hole they encounter, which they fill.
+On finite graphs, under reasonable assumptions (if there are more holes than balls, and if the Markov chain characterizing the random walks is irreducible), a final configuration is reached almost surely.
+In this paper, we are mainly interested in $\TL$, the set of remaining holes.
+We give the distribution of $\Holeset^1$ on $\znz$, and describe a phase transition for the largest distance between two consecutive holes when the number of remaining holes is of order $\sqrt{n}$.
+We show that the model on $\Z$ is well-defined if each vertex contains either a ball with probability $\db$, a hole with probability $\dt$, or nothing, independently of the other vertices, as long as $\db \leq \dt$, and we describe the law of $\TL$ in this case.